Plant-Based Passover Recipes + Tips for a Vegan Seder Plate

 One of the best parts of Passover is all the food served at the Seder — so why not make a yummy vegan Passover recipe this year?

-Vegan Passover recipes for your Seder:
+Here are some vegan Passover recipes for your Seder:

 On the following list, you'll find recipes for some of the simplest (but delicious, of course) vegan kosher for Passover dishes that the internet has to offer.
 And if you need a refresher on which foods are and aren't kosher for Passover, here's a guide from Reform Judaism.

 Luckily, matzah is vegan — so why not whip up a quick vegan matzah ball soup?
-To make PETA's matzah balls, all you need is matzah meal, potato starch, oil, water, baking soda, salt, and garlic powder; the Edgy Veg's recipe takes things up a notch by including seltzer water and coconut oil.
+To make PETA's matzah balls, all you need is matzah meal, potato starch, oil, water, baking soda, salt, and garlic powder; the blog Edgy Veg's recipe takes things up a notch by including seltzer water and coconut oil.

 Chances are, your favorite charoset recipe is already vegan!
 This charoset recipe from Epicurious is super simple — all you'll need are apples, walnuts, red wine, ground cinnamon, and brown sugar.

-Not-so-fun fact: There are no gefilte fish swimming around the ocean — gefilte fish is just the ground up flesh of a variety of species of fish.
-Fortunately, it's pretty easy to replicate this dish (and its customary giant carrot slice) without any fish.
+Not-so-fun fact: There are no gefilte fish swimming around the ocean — gefilte fish just refers to the ground up flesh of a variety of species of fish.
+Fortunately, it's pretty easy to replicate this dish (and its customary giant carrot slice) without any real fish.
 Check out this recipe for vegan gefilte fish from the Jewish Vegetarian Society, which uses a blend of cauliflower, parsnip, onion, and spices to replicate a fishy flavor.

 Vegan Matzah Brei